andyderek/andyderek.github.io/_posts/2016-03-23-Short-Cuts.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/k6m-L8Y1Df8" frameborder="0" allowfullscreen></iframe>

-So tonight I decided to explore a few short-cuts.
+So tonight I decided to explore a few short-cuts(in reality I got caught up in exploring in particular).
 In this post I was thinking that it might be nice to include some screen shots.
 But how do I do that.
 Perhaps there is come combination of keys I could press...

 Aha!
 There is indeed: